Kou-ding/Graph-Minor/README.md

 We are given the adjacency matrix (A) and the mapping vector (V) of a graph (G) and we are asked to produce the Graph minor of G using parallel computing.

 ### C/C++
 My code utilizes the basic code from Matrix Market to eventually come up with the code that produces the graph minor.
-First I use the arrays I[], J[], var[] from the matrix market as they have been generated and utilizing a mapping vector graph's vertices are mapped into clusters.
-In order to generate the graph minor I, first, create a double pointer called graphMinor and then initialize its elements to be zero.
-Then I traverse the arrays I[], J[] and check if their cluster is the same(if Vector[I[x]]==Vector[J[x]]).
+First, we use the arrays I[], J[], var[] from the matrix market as they have been generated and utilizing a mapping vector graph's vertices are mapped into clusters.
+In order to generate the graph minor we, first, create a double pointer called graphMinor and then initialize its elements to be zero.
+Then we traverse the arrays I[], J[] and check if their cluster is the same(if Vector[I[x]]==Vector[J[x]]).
 If it is not then the value of the, as originally meant to be, edge between the two vertices is added to a summation.
 This summation will gradually include all the edge values between every combination of the different cluster elements and these will be stored at the graph minor array element denoted by the two cluster numbers (graphMinor(cluster1)(cluster2)).

 |Id |Row|Column|Value|Vector(cluster of row)|Vector(cluster of column)|
 |---|----|----|----|-------------|-------------|